Oatmeal, Texas: Stringtown

 Following the Civil War, a colony of freedmen, freed slaves, settled in the eastern part of Oatmeal.
 The settlement, known as Stringtown, included homes, a building used as a church and school, and Burnet County's only all-black cemetery.
 The community of Stringtown remained in existence until the early 1920s.

 Culture

 Oatmeal's water tower is painted to resemble a box of oatmeal.

 Since 1978, the community of Oatmeal and the nearby city of Bertram have celebrated an annual Oatmeal Festival, originally a parody of chili cookoffs.
 Ken Odiorne, a local resident, started the tradition by writing to the major producers of oatmeal at the time to ask for assistance.
 Only one company, National Oats, responded.

 The Oatmeal Festival has played a significant role in the continued notoriety and existence of Oatmeal, Burnet County's second-oldest community.

 Geography

-Oatmeal is situated along RM 243, approximately eight miles southeast of Burnet and 56 mi northwest of Austin.
+Oatmeal is situated along Ranch to Market Road 243, about 8 miles southeast of Burnet and 56 mi northwest of Austin.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Oatmeal has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Oatmeal has a humid subtropical climate, Cfa on climate maps.